nark/wire/README.md

 	git clone https://github.com/ProfDrLuigi/wirebot

-Then move to the `wire` directory:
+Then move to the `wirebot` directory:

 	cd wirebot/